 - Our custom patchwork design uses up to SEVEN coordinated prints.
-We originally executed this design in four different collections from within the Jaftex family of fabrics: FreeSpirit, Henry Glass, Blank, and Studioe.
+We originally executed this design in four different collections.

-- For this main sample, we used six prints from the Tim Holtz Eclectic Elements Foundations collection for FreeSpirit Fabrics plus one blender from Tim’s Worn Croc collection.
+- The main sample shown within the steps below, uses SIX prints from the Tim Holtz Eclectic Elements Foundations collection for FreeSpirit Fabrics plus one blender from Tim’s Worn Croc collection.
 The yardage amounts listed allow some extra for a nice fussy cut.

 - The illustrations below show the front/back grids on which we based the patchwork for all FOUR pillow samples.
 As mentioned, our Tim Holtz pillow used seven different fabric options, however, by referring to the grids, you can determine the yardage changes necessary should you wish to include fewer or even more fabrics on your patchwork pillow.

-- As noted above, yardage recommendations are based on the specific fabric we chose with its particular motif directions and sizing.
+- Our yardage recommendations are based on the specific fabric we chose with its particular motif directions and sizing.
 Should you choose a fabric collection with more random or smaller motifs, you may be able to get away with less fabric.
 Our goal is always to recommend more than enough, which means we usually round up to the next nearest standard yardage cut.

-- Piping Fabric: ½ yard of 44″+ wide quilting weight fabric; we used Ticking in Neutral
+- Piping Fabric: ½ yard of 44″+ wide quilting weight fabric; we originally used Ticking in Neutral

 - ⅝ yard of 45”+ wide low loft, fusible fleece